Zhenye-Na/blog/_posts/2018-04-14-gibbs-sampling.md

 ---
 layout: post
-title: "Gibbs Sampling"
+title: "MCMC: Intro to Gibbs Sampling"
 key: 10006
 date: 2018-04-17
-excerpt: "Bayesian Inference: Gibbs Sampling"
+excerpt: "Gibbs sampling is a computational method to calculate distributions which are intractable by mathematical means"
 tags: [MCMC, Gibbs Sampling]
 mathjax: true
 mathjax_autoNumber: true